 2. Contact and meet with Dr. Denison, the department internship coordinator.
 She can be reached at firstname.lastname@example.org or during office hours in Grove 428 to schedule an appointment.
 She will provide you with the internship application at that time.

 3. Contact an agency in which you are interested.

 4. Select a faculty advisor and complete the paperwork.

-You may select any sociology/anthropology faculty member (permanent employees only) as an advisor for your internship.
+You may select any sociology/anthropology permanent faculty member only as an advisor for your internship.
 The faculty member you choose must agree to serve as your internship advisor.
-Once you have a faculty advisor, complete the paperwork and give it to Dr. Kimmel.
+Once you have a faculty advisor, complete the paperwork and give it to Dr. Denison.